 What do you enjoy about your business?

 Allison: The idea that you can have your own business, and you’re not accountable to anybody but yourself and the people you brought along to build this business.
 That’s a huge thing.
 Dwight is a very strategic thinker, and being able to take action instead of spending two straight days on non-stop conference calls is a relief.
-The other thing is, nobody ever said building a business would be easy — there are challenges every day — but for me it is really allowing me to grow as a business person.
-We believe this will be a successful business.
-There is such huge potential here, and we feel like TeamLogic IT and FSI have set up a really good situation for people to be able to be successful in this model.
+The other thing is, nobody ever said building a business would be easy — there are challenges every day — but for me it has allowed growth as a businessperson.
+There is such huge potential here, and we feel like TeamLogic IT and FSI have set up a good situation for people to be able to be successful in this model.

 Dwight: I feel like I was made to do this.
 You shouldn’t think that you are going to be able to just hang a shingle and be successful.
-At the end of the day, you have to make it happen.
-Part of the blowout year we had in 2013 is we made that happen.
+At the end of the day, you must make it happen.

-What does it take to be successful?
+What does it take to get to where you are now?
 Do you have to have a big technical background?

 Dwight: Somebody with a sales background and understanding will be the most successful candidate, I think.
 To be successful, you have to have an owner-led sales organization.
-Somebody who comes from a hands-on technical background, and likes working on computers and programming — if they are coming at is as a technical guru — they will struggle.
+Somebody who comes from a hands-on technical background and likes working on computers and programming — if they are coming at it as a technical guru — they will struggle.
 You need to be comfortable with sales.
-This is not the franchise for them.
-There are others.

 Allison: One of the challenges is that technical guys will sometimes try to save money by going in and doing work themselves when they should be leading the business.
 Then they wind up working too many hours, and burnout is inevitable.

-Dwight: Right now, for me, it’s managing the sales pipeline, managing opportunities, and trying to implement strategic initiatives and directions.
+Dwight: For me, it’s managing the sales pipeline, managing opportunities, and trying to implement strategic initiatives and directions.

-Everybody is incredibly helpful.
-I requested to speak with more than 30 franchise owners, and pretty much all of them responded.
-Everybody was extremely helpful, extremely open.
-They want to see you succeed.
+Dwight: Everybody is incredibly helpful.
 A tremendous amount of collaboration goes on between us on a regular basis.
-I have a customer here in Columbus that has an office in Kalamazoo — and there is a TeamLogic in Kalamazoo that we pay to provide service to that client’s Kalamazoo location.
+I have a customer here in Columbus with an office in Kalamazoo — and there is a TeamLogic IT in Kalamazoo that we pay to provide service to that client’s Kalamazoo location.
 The clients love that.
 The owners’ groups that the corporate team runs are awesome, and frankly, one of the best benefits of this franchise is the networking and peer collaboration.